Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 The rich live in a few places, and the rest of the state is dying.

-It's shame, actually.
+It's a shame, actually.

-LA Times editorial.
+L.A.
+Times editorial.

-Message to Sacramento, tax, but don't overspend.
+Tax, but don't overspend.

 Yes.

-You see, folks, in return for backing Proposition 30, voters expect an end to the fiscal shenanigans that have sent the state careening from one budget crisis to another.
+You see, in return for backing Proposition 30, voters expect an end to the fiscal shenanigans that have sent the state careening from one budget crisis to another.

-So California has a 600 billion state debt, 600 billion, a projected 16 billion dollar deficit.
+So California has a $600 billion state debt, $600 billion, a projected $16 billion deficit.

-Well, look what's happened.
+Well, look, what's happened?

 You voted tax increases on yourself and the problem solved.

-You've been told now the problem solved.
+You've been told now the problem's solved.

 Oh, geez.